crosefer/resume/resume.typ

   company: "Ezoic, Inc.",
   dates: date(start: "June 2021", end: "April 2022"),
 )
-- Owned #strong("core repos and databases") for #emph("LEAP") Technologies, maintaining stability of a critical product line.
+- Owned *core repos and databases* for _LEAP_ Technologies, maintaining stability of a critical product line.
-- Improved performance of #emph("LEAP")'s backend by up to #strong("5x"), reducing data ingestion times from days to \<24 hours
+- Improved performance of _LEAP_'s backend by up to *5x*, reducing data ingestion times from days to \<24 hours
-- #strong("Integrated " + emph("LEAP") + " features across products") with partner teams, increasing product value and adoption
+- *Integrated* *_LEAP_* *features across products* with partner teams, increasing product value and adoption
-- #strong("Implemented customer feedback") to streamline workflows and reduce friction for end users
+- *Implemented customer feedback* to streamline workflows and reduce friction for end users
 - Led peer *reviews and debugging sessions* to improve code quality, maintainability, and knowledge share
 - *Mentored new hires*, enabling them to be productive within 3 weeks and strengthening team cohesion